 There is a standard for vehicle plates in the European Union.
 It starts with a blue section on the extreme left with the EU circle of stars and the country code.
 Then follows the area code along with random numbers and letters.
 Different countries have further specifics regarding the license plates of army vehicles, diplomats’ cars, or other specialized vehicles.

 Fun fact: License plates were invented much earlier than cars themselves.
 People used them on horse carriages and made them out of pressed porcelain.
 It was in Europe where they were first used – in France.
 The first state in the U.S.A. which introduced license plates was New York.

 You can start preparing your vehicle for shipping a couple of months prior to your departure date.
 The time it will take to ship a car will vary based on numerous factors.
 Hence, to make it work for you, you should allow adequate time.
 Keep in mind that the earlier you start talking to a logistics partner, the more likely you are to get a better price on the transport service.

 International auto transport is not a complicated process but it’s not as fun as sipping wine in Italy either.
 Moving a car overseas can be more complicated than a simple domestic move, thus, it’s important to be well prepared before settling on a service and a company.

 There are little things that you need to know in order to feel calm during the process.
 This is why you need a partner you can rely on.
 Always check the background of the auto transport company you select and the partners they work with overseas.
 At Corsia Logistics, we work with high safety ranked international carriers to make the process easy and secure.

 Once you select your logistics partner, pay special attention to preparing the documents you need.
 You will need two sets of documents – one related to the information about your vehicle, and another one you will receive from the shipping company.
-Read more about this in our guide on International car shipping.
+Learn more from our auto transport guide.